Barrio Azteca

 The gang, which operates in the U.S. and Mexico, has morphed into a prime example of the "cross-border nature of Mexico's drug war."
-Members usually have U.S. citizenship, making them ideal cross-border killers able to move back and forth across the U.S.-Mexico border.
+Members may either be US or Mexican citizens.
+Most of the violence associated with the gang occurs in Mexico.
 By June 2020, the Sinaloa Cartel's Los Salazar cell, and not Barrio Azteca, was the only other organized crime group which was considered on par with La Linea for control of the Ciudad Juárez drug trafficking market.